dwyl/product-roadmap/checklists.md

 more widespread in more areas of life and society.

+A good checklist is:
++ Practical -
++ Concise - focus on the important parts of the task
++ Speedy - it should not add "overhead" to the task/activity.
++ 5–9 items (_though they can be longer when necessary, see WHO checklist below_)
++ 1 page max -
++ A clear "Pause Point" where you stop during the completion
++ _Supplement_ existing knowledge and expertise not _replace_ it.
++ Uses Upper- & Lowercase
++ _Field-Tested_ in the real world, not theoretical.

 ## Why do _we_ care about checklists?

 We care about checklists because